Asset Management (AM) explained

 Now It’s Your Turn

 What do you think?
 Do you recognize the explanation about asset management?
-Are you involved in asset management within your organization?
+Are you involved in AM within your organization?
 Does this discipline of business seem interesting to you to work in?

 Share your experience and knowledge in the comments box below.